binguimath/binguimath.github.io/Course_2022_VOA.md

 5/9 Local freeness of sheaves of coinvariants and conformal blocks

-5/12 Sewing, factorization, and propagation of conformal blocks
+5/12 Sewing, propagation, and factorization of conformal blocks